 At our annual meeting in October, we invite all members to cast a vote to determine the winning grant recipients.
 The winners are announced at the end of this meeting.

-View the 2021 Grant Pamphlet for information and key dates.
+View the 2021 Grant Application Pamphlet for information and key dates.

-Initiatives that cultivate, develop, and enhance the cultural and artistic climate of the Pensacola Bay Area.
+Initiatives that cultivate, develop, and enhance the cultural, artistic, and historic climate of the Pensacola Bay Area.